¸´ÔÓÐÔÎÄÕª NO£º2003.19

 behavior in the fractal dimension is present but in opposite directions.
 By

-means of a "zoom" on the hinges of the crossover point interesting effects
+means of a "zoom" on the hinges of the crossover point interesting

 of aging are presented.